Letting your cat outside

 You will need to assess your local environment to decide if there should be any limits on your cat's access to outside.
 You may wish to confine your cat at twilight so that it can remain indoors at night, or limit their access outside at times when traffic may be busy.

-Keep a litter tray available indoors whilst they are transitioning to the outside world.
+Keep a litter tray available indoors while your cat is transitioning to the outside world.

-Most cats adapt extremely quickly to exploring their new territory outside and they probably will not need a gradual introduction of this kind but the more timid individuals may benefit from gradually increasing periods outside in the first few weeks.
+Most cats adapt extremely quickly to exploring their new territory outside, and probably won't need a gradual introduction of this kind.
+More timid cats may benefit from gradually increasing periods outside in the first few weeks.

-Always be guided by your cat and do not force them to do anything they do not want to do – some cats are happy curled up on the sofa and never want to venture outside!
+Always be guided by your cat and do n't force them to do anything they don't want to do – some cats are happy curled up on the sofa and never want to venture outside!

 Happy cat settled in bed